File lock

 });

 heldByThisProcess is true when this manager already holds the lock (relevant for the reentrant case).
+A true result marks the observed sidecar as stale; staleRecovery then decides whether acquisition fails closed or tries caller-approved removal.

 #What sidecar locks defend against